albavidalm/FAQ-accordion-card/README.md

 ### Stage 🏗

-I'm improving the JavaScript code and some animations so come back soon to see it.
+I'm refactoring the code but I've improved some animations, the HTML semantics and some of the JavaScript code that you can check in the other branches I created for the project.

-## Screenshots
+### Screenshots

 ![](images/Screenshot.png)

-## Links
+### Links

 - Code: [https://github1s.com/albavidalm/FAQ-accordion-card](https://github1s.com/albavidalm/FAQ-accordion-card)

 - Live Site URL: [https://albavidalm.github.io/FAQ-accordion-card/](https://albavidalm.github.io/FAQ-accordion-card/)

 ## My process